Brad Delson (Linkin Park) guitar rig

 • XTC - provides the Soldano tones

-It's important to not that the modules used by Delson have been modified by Dave Friedman.
+It’s important to note that the modules used by Delson have been modified by Dave Friedman.

 His previous rig was featured in the Guitar World column, Vulgar Display of Power.
 As you can see from the scan below, his effects and switching where all handled via midi.